San Diego Spousal Support Lawyer

 The court’s jurisdiction, or power, to order spousal support will terminate upon the parties’ agreement or when the court enters such an order.
 For example, if the parties are married for five years, the presumption is that spousal support should not last more than 2.5 years, which is one-half the length of marriage.
 The court may order that its own power over the issue of spousal support terminates at the conclusion of 2.5 years.

-For more information about spousal support, contact our firm today for a free initial consultation.
+For more information about spousal support, contact our firm today for a confidential initial consultation.

 The San Diego family law judge has two options when looking at variable income for considering child support.
 First, the court can “annualize” variable income to an average amount.
 Second, and the more likely option, is for the court to employ the “Smith-Ostler” formula for calculating child support.
 This formula takes a certain percentage of gross variable income for which the person receiving such money must pay in child support to the other parent.